Buffalo Target Shooters Association

 We do not knowingly share member information with third parties.
 We do not sell member information to third parties.

-The BTSA reserves the right to gather and use information from video surveillance, photographs, and other media formats for its operational purposes.
+The BTSA reserves the right to gather and use information from a Safety Monitoring System, photographs, and other media formats for its operational purposes.
 Users attending the ranges and BTSA properties will be deemed as consenting to this process.

 We invite you to direct questions or concerns regarding this policy to firstname.lastname@example.org.
 Someone will respond in due course.